Centrality of shortest paths: Algorithms and complexity results: Introduction

+\citet{dawande2012} introduce the portal problem, where the objective is to find a set of at most $k$ nodes with the highest normalised betweenness centrality score.
+The authors show that the portal problem is strongly NP-hard. \citet{Vogiatzis2014} investigate the problem of finding the most and the least central cliques in a graph.
+The authors formulate linear 0-1 programs and examine their performance on real-world and synthetic instances. \citet{Vogiatzis2019} study a similar problem of finding the most degree-central induced star.
+They propose an integer program and heuristic greedy algorithms and apply them to find the most essential proteins in protein-protein interaction networks. \citet{Camur2021} extend this work by developing faster linear 0-1 programs and presenting classes of networks in which the problem is solvable in polynomial time.

-We extend the work of \citet{Matsypura2023}, where the authors consider problems of finding the most degree-central walk, trail, path, induced path, and shortest path in a graph.
-The authors show that the problems are nested in the sense that a shortest path is an instance of an induced path, an induced path is an instance of a path, which is an instance of a trail, which is also an instance of a walk.
-Further, all the problems considered in this study were shown to be NP-hard, except for the problem of finding the most degree-central shortest path, which can be solved in polynomial time using an algorithm based on the breadth-first search technique.
+\citet{Matsypura2023} investigate the problem of finding the most degree-central walks in a graph.
+The authors consider problems of finding the most degree-central walk, trail, path, induced path, and shortest path.
+They show that the problems are nested in the sense that a shortest path is an instance of an induced path, an induced path is an instance of a simple path, which is an instance of a trail, which, in turn, is an instance of a walk.
+Further, all the problems considered in that study were shown to be NP-hard, except for the problem of finding the most degree-central shortest path, which can be solved in polynomial time using an algorithm based on the breadth-first search technique.
 We will refer to this algorithm as the MVP algorithm.
 For all the remaining problems, the authors developed mixed-integer programs and proposed heuristic solutions as a warm start to improve performance.
+For a more thorough review of group centrality optimisation problems, we refer the reader to a recent survey by \citet{Camus2024}, who conclude that ``there is a research gap for these novel group [walk and path group] centrality metrics with respect to closeness and betweenness centrality that we believe needs to be addressed.''